How to Make a YouTube Video (Beginner’s Guide)

 Experts’ Take

-Here’s advice from YouTube experts who have learned (from a lot of practice and work) what you need to define your audience.
+Here’s advice from a YouTube expert who has learned (from a lot of practice and work) what you need to define your audience.

 Once you have a sense of your audience, you need to create content that matches your persona.
 It doesn’t matter if your video doesn’t work for other groups or other personas.

-When you’re just starting out you want your audience to be as specific as possible.
+When you’re just starting, you want your audience to be as specific as possible.

 Focus your content on helping the viewer achieve their goals.
 If you’re selling software, you need to make sure your video helps the viewer learn exactly what they need to be successful.

-Fernando Silva, Account Executive for Wistia, emphasizes this need and suggests that we must “[get] a sense to what your audience is actually interested in and what they want to keep watching or maybe what doesn’t interest them.
+Fernando Silva, former Account Executive for Wistia, emphasizes this need and suggests that we must “[get] a sense to what your audience is actually interested in and what they want to keep watching, or maybe what doesn’t interest them.
 It … helps you make better content in the future.”

 If you work hard to understand your audience but aren’t sure of what you should create for them, Tyler Lessard, Vice President of Marketing at Vidyard, stresses that you should, “focus more on the quality of the content and how you deliver it.
 Making sure it’s relevant to your audience, and I think that’s a simple way to start.”